benjy2976/vuex-model-store-generator/README.md

 const mutations = {

-//here you can redefine, or define new mutations
+//here you can redefine or define new mutations
-//by default its going to create the next stores
+//by default its going to create the next mutations
 /*
 setProducts(products)
 createProducto(product)